robbywashere-zz/tinyfunc/src/markdown-pages/resume.md

 - Solely authored a multi-node job scheduler and service to consolidate and process application usage data for client billing.
 - Utilized test driven development for crucial function as client-billing and usage statistics.
-- Designed and implimented a full stack client facing admin dashboard and data visualization components for service usage statistics.
+- Designed and implemented a full stack client facing admin dashboard and data visualization components for service usage statistics.

 - **Technologies used: Postgres, Python, Django, Java and Javascript**